Friday, July 24, 2026

 i have spent so much time moving from one thing to the next asking 'why' and 'how' and 'when.'

-somehow i forgot to the time to notice what 'is.'
+somehow i forgot to take the time to notice what 'is.'

 'is' doesn't ask anything. it doesn't solve anything. it simply acknowledges what has already been settled. resolute. — i feel that is where gratitude presides.